Nemozikr/Nemozikr/README.md

 # Hello, I am Nemozikr/Edward.

-I am currently interested and working on **Full-Stack, Web, Game Development and Software Engineering.**
+I am currently interested and working on **Full-Stack, Web and Software Engineering.**

-How to reach me?
-Well either with Linkedin or my email.
+Reach me through my LinkedIn or Email.

 <!---
 Nemozikr/Nemozikr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.